ListInspection

 - an object that implements

-- a
+Traversable - a

-Why Not Use array_walk()
+Why Not Use array_walk() Instead?

-At first glance, it looks like we can call array_walk($list, Inspection::apply())
+At first glance, it looks like we can call array_walk($list, Inspection::apply()) instead.
+Doing so saves us the extra effort of adding ListInspection support.

-gives us something that array_walk()
+ListInspection gives us something that array_walk() can't.

 If the inspection fails, an exception is thrown.
 The exception's message will contain precise details of which element of the list failed the inspection.
-We can't get that by using array_walk()
+We can't get that by using array_walk().

 Notes